alexmunoz502/alexmunoz502/README.md

 ## 🧑🏻‍💻 About Me

 I'm a results-driven software engineer with experience building scalable web applications, leading DevOps initiatives, and leveraging AI to create robust, mission-critical systems.
-I enjoy tackling complex problems, learning new technologies, and contributing to open-source projects.
+I enjoy tackling complex problems, learning new technologies, and designing systems that are simple, scalable, and reliable.

 Outside of work, I run **[Greensboro Devs](https://greensboro-devs.github.io)**, the largest software developer meetup in the North Carolina Triad area, where I organize events, share knowledge, and promote continuous learning.